antononcube/RakuForPrediction-blog/Articles/Robust-code-generation-combining-grammars-and-LLMs.md

 ## Fallback: DSL-grammar to LLM-examples

-Instead of having DSL-grammar and LLM computations running in parallel, we can make LLM-graph in which the LLM computations are invoked if the DSL-grammar parsing-and-interpretation fails.
-In this section we make such a graph:
+Instead of having DSL-grammar- and LLM computations running in parallel, we can make an LLM-graph in which the LLM computations are invoked if the DSL-grammar parsing-and-interpretation fails.
+In this section we make such a graph.

-Before making the graph let us also generalize it to work with other Machine Learning workflows, not just recommendations.
-The function `ToDSLCode` (of the package "DSL::Translators") has an ML workflow classifier (based on prefix trees.)
+Before making the graph let us also generalize it to work with other ML workflows, not just recommendations.
+The function `ToDSLCode` (of the package "DSL::Translators") has an ML workflow classifier based on prefix trees; see [AA1].

 Let us make an LLM function with a similar functionality.
 I.e. an LLM-function that classifies a natural language computation specification into workflow labels used by "DSL::Examples".
-Here is such a function using the `llm-classify` provided by ["ML::FindTextualAnswer"](https://raku.land/zef:antononcube/ML::FindTextualAnswer):
+Here is such a function using the sub `llm-classify` provided by ["ML::FindTextualAnswer"](https://raku.land/zef:antononcube/ML::FindTextualAnswer):

 ```raku